vikaschenny/rewrite-migrate-java/README.md

 Even as Java has reached Java 15, there are a large number of applications and libraries that are not compliant with the rules defined by the Java module system.
 Rather than breaking those libraries, the Java runtime has been configured to allow mixed-use applications.
-If an application makes an illegal, reflective call to a module’s unpublished resource, a warning will be logged.
+If an application makes an illegal, reflective call to a module's unpublished resource, a warning will be logged.

 The default behavior, starting with Java 11, is to log a warning the first time an illegal access call is made.
 All